 One very effective and safe treatment for both acute and chronic sinusitis is the use of humidification and nasal irrigation.
 Keeping the lining of the nose moist is important to the body's own natural defenses.
 Moisture also keeps the nasal secretions from drying out and blocking the natural sinus drainage pathways.
 Room humidifiers are helpful, but care must be taken to keep them clean, or they can grow colonies of bacteria and/or fungus.
 Nasal saline spray should be used frequently as well.

-Do children ever need sinus surgery?
+Do children ever need surgery for nasal problems?

 While sinus surgery is common in older children and adults, I feel that it is rarely indicated in young children.
 The goal of sinus surgery is to remove bone and other tissue that is blocking the natural sinus drainage pathways, allowing the sinuses to return to health.
 Nasal disease in young children is often more complicated than simple blockage of the sinus "bottleneck", and may be the result of a number of factors such as an immature immune system, frequent exposure to colds, poor nasal hygiene and enlarged adenoids.
-Surgery may be appropriate for a few selected children who have significant symptoms that cannot be controlled by medical management.
+Sinus surgery may be appropriate for a few selected children who have significant symptoms that cannot be controlled by medical management.